Giuseppe Benedetto Dusmet

 prior and abbot.
 His elevation to the episcopate saw him distinguish himself in cholera epidemics when he tended to the ill while also remaining a strong advocate for the poor of his archdiocese.
 He remained a Benedictine and was known to continue to don the Benedictine habit instead of the red cardinal's regalia.

 His beatification was celebrated on 25 September 1988.

 Life

 Education

-The late cardinal's incorrupt remains.
+Iron mask covering the skull of the late cardinal.

 Giuseppe Dusmet was born in Palermo in 1818 as the first of six children to the nobles Luigi Dusmet and Maria dei Dragonetti.
 His house could be traced back to Flanders in Belgium.
 Dusmet was baptized just hours after his birth in the archdiocesan cathedral as "Giuseppe Maria Giacomo Filippo Lupo Domenico Antonio Rosolino Melchiorre Francesco di Paola Benedetto Gennaro".
 He would be referred to as Melchiorre at home.
 His siblings were: